EskiMojo14/safeway/README.md

 ## Usage

-_Note_: Schema is only used for validation when getting value from storage.
-When _setting_ a value, no runtime validation happens, only TypeScript type checking.

 ### Synchronous Storage

+To create a type safe storage, provide a key and a schema.
+The key will be where the value is stored, and the schema will be used to validate the value when getting it from storage.
+(When _setting_ a value, no runtime validation happens, only TypeScript type checking.)

 Defaults to `localStorage` and `JSON` serialisation.